oneeve8/kobble-data/content/Information.md

 28. Equatorial Mount
 29. Parallax
 30. Red shift
+31. Mercury
-29. Sun position at equinoxes
+31. Sun position at equinoxes
-22. The Math Works
+32. The Math Works
 23. Gravity
 24. Plate tectonics
 25. We have a picture